intake/intake-esm/docs/source/how-to/enforce-search-query-criteria-via-require-all-on.md

 )
 ```

-Now, let’s use this query to search for all assets in the collection that
+Now, let’s use this query to search for all assets in the catalog that
 satisfy any combination of these requests (i.e., with `require_all_on=None`,
 which is the default):